AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Aviatrix is a cloud networking company.

-We focus on solving networking problems in areas relevant to public clouds.
+We focus on solving networking problems in use cases relevant to public clouds.
-These areas are:
+These use cases are:

 - datacenter to cloud (`Next Gen Global Transit Network solution <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_)
 - cloud to cloud VPN (`Encrypted peering <http://docs.aviatrix.com/HowTos/peering.html>`_ connectivity in a cloud and multi cloud )